nestjsplus/redirect/README.md

 ```

 ### Static Redirects
-For static redirects, where the `statusCode` and `url` (AKA `location`) are known at
+For static redirects, where the `statusCode` and `url` (AKA `location` in the
-compile time, simply specify them in the decorator:
+response headers) are known at compile time, simply specify them in the decorator:

 ```typescript
 @Redirect({statusCode: HttpStatus.TEMPORARY_REDIRECT, url: 'https://nestjs.com'})